 Karen received numerous citations for her efforts in the aftermath of the September 11 attacks at the World Trade Center and played an integral role in supporting the rebuilding of the site.
 Upon her retirement, Karen was honored by the Board of Commissioners with the award of the Howard S. Cullman Distinguished Service Medal, the highest honor the Board can bestow on a Port Authority civilian employee, in recognition of her four decades of exemplary service to the agency and the region.
-In June 2021, Karen was elected President of the PARA Board.
+Karen served as President of the PARA Board from 2021 to 2023.

 Dave joined the PA in 1963 as a Management Trainee.
 After completing his military obligation, he held several administrative positions before moving to Human Resources where he served in the Director's office, Management, Operating, and Training Divisions over an eight-year period.
 Dave then moved to the Engineering Department in 1975, where he managed the division responsible for all the business, finance, and administrative activities of the department.
 In 1985, he was selected for the Executive Development Program and was promoted to Assistant Director of the Tunnels, Bridges and Terminals Department, where he was responsible for all non-field activities including properties, customer relations, engineering and planning, finance and budget, and departmental operations planning.